 Tights I know to be warm

 Sweater tights – These lose in the sleekness department, but win in the warmth department.
 While many pairs of tights offer a single, flimsy layer of colorful nylon to protect your gams, sweater tights are made from thicker, warmer fibers.
 Skip the openwork versions and go for something that offers solid coverage from toe to torso.
-My Hue sweater tights are incredibly toasty.
+Hue sweater tights are incredibly toasty.

 SPANX – This is another brand that just doesn’t mess around when it comes to tights.
-My two pairs of high-waisted tights are good and warm, but my reversible pair is AMAZING.
+My pairs of high-waisted tights are good and warm, but my reversible pair is AMAZING.
 Since two colors of fiber are needed, these tights are naturally denser and a bit thicker, but not to the point of bulk or discomfort.

 Tights that Trusted Sources assure me are warm

 Fleece-lined – I know it seems preposterous that someone living in Minnesota hasn’t yet sampled fleece-lined tights.
 But my legs!
 They just never get that cold!
 (See above.)
 Despite my lack of personal experience, I can tell you that many, many readers and fellow bloggers have assured me that fleece-lined tights are a wintry miracle.
 They’re not bulky, they cut the wind considerably, and they feel amazing.
 Another option here.

 Smartwool – Since many stores sell these with their ski-related apparel, I’m inclined to believe that they’re the real deal.
 User reviews confirm that these tights are perfect for winter, even calling them the “warmest tights ever.”
 Intriguing, no?
 Available in basic neutrals: Black, brown, charcoal.

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.